MetPX/sarracenia/doc/mesh_gts.rst

 straight-forward search algorithm can be implemented to ask other nodes, without the need to resort to an expensive search query.

-In AMQP, subscriptions can be organized into hierarhical topics, with the period character ('.') as a separator.
+In AMQP, subscriptions can be organized into hierarchical topics, with the period character ('.') as a separator.
 For this application, the directory tree, with '/' or '\' as a separator replaced by AMQP's separator is is translated into an AMQP topic tree.
 AMQP has rudimentary wildcarding, in that it uses the asterisk ('*') to denote any single topic, and the hash symbol ('#') is used